search ]

-How to Backup and Restore a WordPress Website?
-(With and Without a Plugin)
+How to Backup & Restore a WordPress Site?

-Performing a backup for your WordPress website will allow you to preserve it in case you encounter any issues and will gives you the option to restore the site to its previous state.
-As you know, WordPress, like any content management system, can be vulnerable to hacking, security vulnerabilities, problematic plugins, or even hosting companies that aren’t secure, which could pose a problem.
+Performing a backup for your WordPress website will allow you to preserve it in case you encounter any issues and gives you the option to restore the site to its previous state.

 How to Backup a WordPress Site Using cPanel